 With any treatment, your dentist wants to improve your smile and how your teeth function and fit.
 So he considers many factors before selecting and placing your crown.
 Those factors include the tooth location, function of that particular tooth, gum tissue position, your personal preference, how much the tooth shows in your smile, and the tooth’s color.

-Most crowns require one to two dental visits for treatment completion.
+Most traditional crowns require one to two dental visits for treatment completion.
 These procedures require several steps.
 The dentist starts by preparing your tooth to wear the crown.
 This requires removal of the outer portion of your tooth through shaving or grinding.
+Afterward, the dentist makes a mold or takes a digital scan of your tooth to ensure a custom fit for your crown.
+Then you must wear a temporary crown for a few weeks until your permanent one comes from a dental lab.

 Same Day Crowns in Richardson, TX